 - A theme about Colour looks at the way the new food pyramid is divided into green, yellow and red foods.

 We take advantage of other learning activities – such as the school performance and our school farm chores – to incorporate movement and an appreciation of health into our daily school lives.
 Teachers also incorporate movement breaks during work times, either indoors or out.

 The gardening program includes planting healthy choices and then cooking them, as a way of promoting healthy living.
 The bush tucker garden also teaches the children about traditional indigenous foods and medicines.

 We offer specialist programs and activities to reinforce the key concepts of health and movement, including our weekly sports program, cooking activities, our school camps and our diverse outdoor playground.

-Over the years, our weekly sports program has included things such as tennis, gymnastics, horse riding, free-form, movement matters (strength and fitness), swimming and more.
+Over the years, our weekly sports program has included things such as tennis, gymnastics, horse riding, free-form martial arts, movement matters (strength and fitness), swimming and more.
 We also run a PMP program for the youngest group.